-Ecology typically has 13 of these assistantships of which 5 are usually assigned to the Division of Biology to help with the Biology core courses.
+Graduate Teaching Assistantships (GLAs).
+Ecology typically has 16 of these assistantships of which 3 are usually assigned to the Division of Biology to help with the Biology core courses.
 The Assistantship requires 18 hours of service per week.

-Also called University-Wide Assistantships, these are awarded by the Graduate School in University-wide competition.
-The Graduate School requires that recipients do 16 hours service per week but leaves the specific duties up to the department.
+Graduate School Research Assistantship (GSRA).
+These are awarded by the Graduate Program Committee in a department-wide competition.
+The award requires that recipients do 18 hours service per week but leaves the specific duties up to the department.

+Presidential Graduate Fellows Award.
 The University of Georgia's Presidential Graduate Fellows Program was established to recruit exceptionally qualified students to our doctoral graduate programs.
-The awards are for an annual 12-month stipend of $24,000.
-Students entering UGA with a bachelor's degree will be guaranteed up to 5 years of funding, and students entering with a master's degree will be guaranteed up to 3 years of support contingent on satisfactory performance and progress toward degree completion.
+The awards are for an annual 12-month stipend of $27,000.
+Students entering UGA will be guaranteed up to 5 years of funding support contingent on satisfactory performance and progress toward degree completion.
 Only citizens and legal permanent residents of the United States are eligible to receive this Fellowship.

 Dissertation Completion Assistantships